George Kliavkoff

-George Tibor Kliavkoff (born 1967) is an American businessperson, a former lawyer, and a former college athletics administratior.
+George Tibor Kliavkoff (born 1967) is an American businessperson, a former lawyer, and a former college athletics administrator.
 He was most recently the commissioner of the Pac-12 Conference, a position he held from 2021 until 2024.
-Kliavkoff previously held positions at Major League Baseball, NBCUniversal, Hulu, A&E Networks and — most recently prior to his Pac-12 appointment — MGM Resorts International.
+Kliavkoff previously held positions at Major League Baseball, NBCUniversal, Hulu, and MGM Resorts International, and served on the boards of A&E Networks, Cirque du Soleil, BetMGM, and others.

-Kliavkoff's tenure at the Pac-12 saw 10 of the 12 member schools announce plans to depart the conference, and his time at the helm of the conference was described by The Mercury News as "catastrophic."

 Early life and education

-Kliavkoff was born in New York (state) to immigrant parents: Bulgarian Philip George Kliavkoff and Hungarian Susan Eva Sebestyen.
+Kliavkoff was born in New York State and raised in The Bronx to immigrant parents: Bulgarian Philip George Kliavkoff and Hungarian Susan Eva Sebestyen.

 Kliavkoff attended Boston University, graduated in 1989 with a Bachelor of Science degree in Journalism, was a member of the university's Kappa Sigma fraternity, Mu Psi chapter, and participated in rowing.
 He then earned a Juris Doctor degree from the University of Virginia in 1993.